 If you live in Louisiana, get in free to various museums

-Thanks to the Helis Foundation, visit the Contemporary Arts Center on Sundays, the Botanical Gardens on Wednesdays, and the Ogden Museum of Southern Art and the New Orleans Museum of Art on Thursdays.
+Thanks to the Helis Foundation, visit the Contemporary Arts Center on Sundays, the New Orleans Museum of Art and Botanical Gardens on Wednesdays, and the Ogden Museum of Southern Art on Thursdays.
+Bring your Louisiana ID for free entry.

 Take a free tour by foot